 Gary completed his PhD in public health at Deakin University in 2011.
-His PhD thesis investigated policies for obesity prevention, including studies on the cost-effectiveness of junk-food taxes and traffic-light nutrition labelling.
+His PhD thesis investigated policies for obesity prevention, including studies on the cost-effectiveness of taxes on unhealthy food and improved nutrition labelling.

 Gary has a broad range of international public health research and policy experience.
 This includes research placements at the World Health Organization (Switzerland), Harvard University (USA), the University of Oxford (UK), and the International Telecommunications Union (Switzerland).
 Prior to entering the field of public health, Gary worked as a management consultant, providing strategic business advice to multi-national corporations and State and Federal governments in Australia.
 Gary has tertiary qualifications in economics, information systems and health informatics.